JoshTWright/devBlog/_posts/2016-12-5-PostgreSQLCommands.md

 >^this command will change the current database we reside in to mydata

-We can also delete databases, this is refered to as 'dropping a database'
+We can also delete databases, this is refered to as 'dropping a database' please note that you cannot drop a database if you are currently inside of it, you can tell which database you are in by looking to the left of the # sign on the terminal.

 ![_config.yml]({{ site.baseurl }}/images/pgdeletedb.png)